vladbph/cymatix-doc/README.md

         * User> __How?__
         * __Bot__> Create a folder.
 Name it as a project name.
 Create config file and at least one training file
     - Combination of above
+- Indirect subject referencing
+    * Notion of 'it/there'
+        * 'Where is Seattle'
+        * 'Take me there'
 - Expert system support.
 Result of the dialog is fed into a layer to process conversation outcome.

    So, Let's do it!